fr-ser/grafana-sqlite-datasource/README.md

 Example: `$__unixEpochGroupSeconds(timestamp, 10, NULL)`

-Same as above but with a fill parameter so missing points in that series will be added for Grafana and `NULL` will be used as value.
+This is the same as the above example but with a fill parameter so missing points in that series will be added for Grafana and `NULL` will be used as value.

 In case multiple time columns are provided the first one is chosen as the column to determine the gap filling.
 "First" in this context means first in the SELECT statement.
-This column needs to have no NULL values and must sorted in ascending order.
+This column needs to have no NULL values and must be sorted in ascending order.

 ## Alerting

-This plugins supports the Grafana alerting feature.
+The plugins supports the Grafana alerting feature.
 Similar to the built in data sources alerting does not support variables as they are normally replaced in the frontend, which is not involved for the alerts.
 In order to allow time filtering this plugin supports the variables `$__from` and `$__to`.
 For more information about those variables see here: